ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 Presumably this means that if `discoverable` is false, the only way to join the room in a client user interface is to be added by an administrator or to use a joining link.

 Finally, the other policy components that are relevant to this room are listed in the `policy_components` vector, including the `roles_list` and `preauth_list` components (if present).
+This extensibility mechanism allows for future addition or replacement of new room policies.

 # Other MIMI policy components